adfinis/ansible-guide/doc/test_infrastructure.rst

 ===================

 Vagrant provides an easy way to test Ansible roles in an encapsulated environment.
-Vagrant is an abstraction layer for multiple virtualisation platforms.
+It is an abstraction layer for multiple virtualisation platforms.
 A possible setup is defined in the Vagrantfile inside this repository.